didehvar/joust/README.md

 install required modules before running `export PATH="./node_modules/.bin:$PATH"` so you can run local npm modules on the command line.

-Use `bower install` to install front-end dependancies, then build the Ember application with `ember build`.
+Build the Ember application with `ember build`.
 You can use `ember build -w` for development to auto-compile Ember js files.

 Rename `config.js.conf` to `config.js` and configure as necessary.
 With the default configuration, the app will run at [localhost](http://localhost:8111) on port 8111.